 All passes get you access to the expo floor and all of our seminars and celebrity panels and Q&A’s.
 VIP level passes also gain early access to the expo floor.
 Some off-site or special events may not be included with your ticket.
 For example: VIP level passes get access to our VIP Party.
 All passes will get you into our film festival screenings at LexLive.
 Please watch individual event website postings for clarity.

 ATMs and cash availability have always been a problem for us, especially since so many celebrities and even some vendors do not accept credit cards.
-We have arranged to have our own ATMs on the floor.
+The Center recently added ATMs which will be located around the floor and pre-function areas.
 We hope this helps.